 What is Accessibility

-The term accessibility is used throughout the website documents to refer to making something available to people with disabilities.
-When working with web content, this means writing content in such a way that accessibility devices, such as screen-readers, are able to properly interpret.
+The term accessibility is used throughout the website documentation to refer to making something available to people with disabilities.
+When working with web content, this means writing content in such a way that accessibility devices, such as screen-readers, are able to properly interpret the content.
 Accessibility does not stop at whether or not a person can see or not see the page, it also continues into other issues such as flickering screens.
-There are users out there who have seizures triggered by flickering images and so accessibility compliant websites must not use flickering images of certain frequencies.
+McNeese will follow the WCAG2-AA accessibility standard at minimum and strive for WCAG2-AAA.
+McNeese will also attempt to follow Section 508 when it is not superseded by WCAG2.
+McNeese strives to be on top of accessibility compliance and goes beyond Section 508 and WCAG2 by following the latest accessibility practices when possible.

-A vast majority of accessibility compliance issues require the user to be aware of the accessibility requirements when writing content.
+The accessibility scanners provided on this website are constantly being improved upon to provide a better accessibility experience by detecting and reporting accessibility problems.
+These scanners are more advanced than simple compliance tests and are designed to catch the real accessibility problems.
+That is, the context issues.
+A vast majority of these accessibility compliance issues require the user to be aware of the accessibility requirements and its appropriate usage context when writing content.
 This, however, does not mean all of the work falls solely onto the content editors and content reviewers.
-The McNeese website contains tools that help detect these problems and help prevent inaccessible content from being published to the web (see: Using & Managing Workflow documentation for details on publishing content).
-All content should have an accessibility tab on the far right side of the tab menu.
-This is displayed only to users who are logged into the system.
+The McNeese website contains tools that help detect these problems and help prevent inaccessible content from being published on the web (see: Using & Managing Workflow documentation for details on publishing content).
+All content should have an accessibility tab on the far right side of the tab menu that is displayed only to users who are logged into the system.
 Navigating to this tab will bring the user to an accessibility information page where accessibility problems have been detected.

 - Major Problems